gwinnem/vue-keyboard-component/README.md

 ### ✏ Features:

 - Fully responsive.
+- Supports unicode values in the layout.
+Both images and special characters.
 - Supports dark and light theme out of the box.
 Using the user's preferred color scheme.
 - Theme can be set with the built-in theme switcher.
 It uses local storage to remember the selected theme.
 - 150 microsoft keyboard layouts included in the package.